 Legal 500 2020

-Listed as a tier 1 silk in Regulatory and Health and Safety work.
+Ranked as a Tier 1 leading silk in Regulatory, Health and Safety and Licensing, Inquests and Inquiries, and Crime

 Re R (Westminster Magistrates 2018/9)